 Magnetic Resonance Imaging (MRI) of the Spine

 An MRI is a test that uses a magnetic field and pulses of radio wave energy to make pictures of the spine.
 In many cases, an MRI gives different information than an X-ray, an ultrasound, or a CT scan.
-An MRI also may show problems that cannot be seen with other imaging tests.
+An MRI also may show problems that can't be seen with other imaging tests.

 For an MRI, your body is placed inside a machine that contains a strong magnet.
 Pictures from an MRI can be saved and stored on a computer for further study.
 In some cases, a contrast material may be used during the MRI to show certain parts of the body more clearly.